danyanyu/python-glitch/README.md

 # python-glitch
-Recreating/experimenting with image/video effects in Jupiter notebook using NumPy
+Recreating/experimenting with image/video effects in Jupiter notebook using NumPy.
+Visit /examples to see some results, otherwise code might be difficult to understand as I did not bother commenting it